Transparent Encapsulating PVDF Front Sheet

 Properties of SOLAR-THRU™ (ST 7130) Encapsulant Front Sheet

-AIT patent-pending panel construction and process with the thermoplastic melt-encapsulation has the potential to dramatically change the paradigm of solar panel manufacturing without changing the manufacturing infrastructure.
-The insulating metal thermal back sheet enhances thermal dissipation and solar panel performance in the hottest day.
+AIT patent-pending panel construction and process with thermoplastic melt-encapsulation has the potential to dramatically change the paradigm of solar panel manufacturing without changing the manufacturing infrastructure.
+The insulating metal thermal back sheet enhances thermal dissipation and solar panel performance on the hottest day.